ablomm/ablomm-cpu/docs/cpu/timer.md

 # Timer

 Included in the project is a timer device, which is used to create interrupts at a set interval.
-The timer implementation can be found in the [`timer.sv` file](../cpu/hdl/timer.sv).

 The timer is a countdown timer.